 Ultimately, the incoming rules around use of dealing commissions could achieve at least one overarching intention of MiFID II – true unbundling and cost transparency.

-Previously, Thomson Reuters did not charge for its execution management systems, including its REDI trading platform, allowing broker commission flow to be used to cover the costs of those systems.
+Previously, we did not charge for our execution management systems, including our REDI trading platform, allowing broker commission flow to be used to cover the costs of those systems.

-In keeping with these changes, however, Thomson Reuters will now charge buy-side firms for the cost of software used to run EMS’s, in order to allow its clients to be compliant with the new MiFID II rules.
+In keeping with these changes, however, we will now charge buy-side firms for the cost of software used to run EMS’s, in order to allow our clients to be compliant with the new MiFID II rules.

-As both buy- and sell-side firms work to figure out the changes MiFID II brings, Thomson Reuters is here to support their efforts.
+As both buy- and sell-side firms work to figure out the changes MiFID II brings, we are here to support their efforts.

-The opinions expressed are those of the author(s) and do not necessarily reflect the views of the firm, its clients, or Thomson Reuters, or any of its respective affiliates.
-This article is for general information purposes and is not intended to be and should not be taken as legal advice.
+The opinions expressed are those of the author(s) and do not necessarily reflect the views of the firm, our clients, or any of our respective affiliates.
+This article is for general information purposes and is not intended to be, and should not be, taken as legal advice.